Social Security guide

 What is the Social Security Calculator doing with my numbers?

 In plain language: The calculator estimates full retirement age from birth year, then applies early claiming reductions before full retirement age or delayed retirement credits after full retirement age through age 70.
-If the result seems too high or too low, first check whether each field expects a monthly amount, annual amount, dollar value, or percent.
+Start with an official SSA monthly benefit at full retirement age when possible.
+Then test one claiming age at a time so you can see whether the change comes from early reduction or delayed credits.

 What does this estimate leave out?